mtumilowicz/cryptography-math-basics/README.md

             * so gcd(a,m) = 1 => there exists an inverse b of a modulo m
         * a * b1 ≡ a * b2 ≡ 1 (mod m) => b1 ≡ b2 (mod m)
             * we call b the (multiplicative) inverse of a modulo m
+            * unit is an element in a ring that has a multiplicative inverse
             * proof
                 * b1 ≡ b1 * 1 ≡ b1 * (a * b2) ≡ (b1 * a) * b2 = 1 * b2 = b2
 * Z/mZ = {0,1,2,...,m − 1}